 When driving around the city of Clinton at night, you can spot them – a red porch light outside of a home, glowing in the darkness, or a yard light that throws a red hue into the night sky.

 They stand silent, but their presence is like a shout in the night.

 ‘Never forget,” is their unified message.

-The red lights that stand out after nightfall tether us to a dark day in Clinton’s history, reminding us that Jan.
-5, this Sunday, marks exactly one year since the death of Clinton Fire Lt.
+The red lights that stand out after nightfall tether us to a dark day in Clinton’s history, reminding us that today marks exactly two years since the death of Clinton Fire Lt.
 Eric Hosette.